Kim Kanuho

 Rio Lopez

-Rio Lopez is an Intern Planner at Fourth World Design Group.
+Rio Lopez is a Designer at Fourth World Design Group.
 He is a member of the Gila River Indian Community south of Phoenix in Sacaton, AZ.
 Rio was born and raised in Eugene, Oregon.
-He is currently attending and obtaining my master's in architecture from the Southern California Institute of Architecture (SCI-Arc).
-Being born off the reservation, he continues to invest and learn more about the traditions and cultures of indigenous groups especially his own; Akimel O’odham.
-As an architecture student, he looks forward to better understanding how to build, design, and plan in a Native mentality.
+He graduated his undergrad with a degree in Global Business.
+He recently obtained his master’s in Architecture from the Southern California Institute of Architecture (SCI-Arc).
+Rio continues to invest and learn more about Indigenous groups’ traditions and cultures, especially his own; Akimel O’odham.
+As an architecture graduate, he looks forward to better understanding how to build, design, and plan in a Native mentality.